 Human Resources Degrees and Certifications: What You'll Study in an HR Program

-Human resources is a broad field that offers employment opportunities no matter what degree level you attain.
+Human resources is a broad field that could potentially offer employment opportunities at every degree level.

-From associate’s degrees to master’s and MBA degrees in HR, the field is rife with possibility, and there are even a number of professional certifications to help you progress in your career.
-In fact, U.S. News and World Report included HR Specialist as one of their top 100 careers in their Best Jobs in 2018.
+From associate's degrees to master's and MBA degrees in HR, the field has lots of options, and there are even a number of professional certifications that could help you progress in your career.
+In fact, U.S. News and World Report included HR Specialist as one of their top 100 careers in their Best Jobs in America in 2020.
 Read on to learn more about human resources degrees and how they can further your career in human resources.

 What degree levels are available?

 Associate's Degree Programs

-Graduates with an associate’s degree in human resources management qualify for entry-level positions, such as basic human resources generalists.
-HR associate’s degree holders often also enter into specialized HR roles in private, public and nonprofit organizations; human resource clerks, HR assistants and assistant recruiters are some of the most popular jobs.
-Others work as training and development coordinators, payroll assistants and compensation or benefits specialists.
+Graduates with an associate's degree in human resources management might qualify for entry-level positions, such as basic human resources generalists.
+HR associate's degree holders often also enter into specialized HR roles in private, public, and nonprofit organizations; human resource clerks, HR assistants and assistant recruiters are some of the most popular jobs.
+Others could work as training and development coordinators, payroll assistants and compensation or benefits specialists.

 Bachelor's Degree Programs

-A human resource management bachelor’s degree equips you with the necessary tools to enter an HR career in a variety of business settings.
+A human resource management bachelor's degree can equip you with the necessary tools to enter an HR career in a variety of business settings.

 Programs typically include a comprehensive overview of human resources principles and practices, business and technology training, and communication courses.

 Students can expect a human resources bachelor's program to include core business training in areas, such as accounting, finance, information technology, and marketing.
 Additionally, most programs require an array of general education courses to meet various general studies distributions and also allow room for electives.

-As an example of a typical course load, University of Phoenix offers the following program of 120 credit hours of undergraduate courses for Bachelor of Science in Business with a concentration in Human Resources:
+An example of a typical course load could include 120 credit hours of undergraduate courses for a Bachelor of Science in Business with a concentration in Human Resources: